KatieHill-Fr-Gr/wordle/README.md

 This is a Wordle clone inspired by the New York Times Wordle: https://www.nytimes.com/games/wordle/index.html.
 Unlike the NYT version, you can play it as many times as you like and submit guesses that aren’t real words.
 The game relies on a fixed word list which is hardcoded in the data.js file (this can be extended or customised if required).

 This was the first project on my General Assembly Software Engineering Bootcamp.
 Our brief was to build a browser-based game in HTML, CSS and JavaScript using DOM manipulation techniques.
-Although the game is relatively simple to play (guess the letters of a five-letter word), the game logic and multiple edge cases presented some interesting challenges during the build.
+Although the game is relatively simple to play (guess a five-letter word), the game logic and multiple edge cases presented some interesting challenges during the build.
 Tackling the guess evaluation logic was more complicated than simply meeting win/loss conditions and handling repeated letters was also tricky.

 You can play the game here: https://katiehill-fr-gr.github.io/wordle/

 ## Planning